ender-js/website/ENDER.md

 #### options

- * » **use** - tell ender which file to operate on
+ * » **--use** - tell ender which file to operate on

 <p id="search"></p>

 ### SEARCH

-<code>search</code> looks up keywords against NPM's registry and surfaces the most relevant packages.
+Looks up keywords against NPM's registry and surfaces the most relevant packages.
 It promotes results for known ender compatible packages and also generic npm matches).

     $ ender search underscore